 During the spring of 1880 a post office, called Haskell in honor of Dudley C. Haskell, Republican representative to the United States Congress, was established out on the prairie in Lincoln Township on the mail route from Garnett to Mound City.
 The office was kept in the farm home of M.B.
 Clark, two and one-half miles east of the present site of Bush City, and Mr. Clark became the first postmaster of the office.
-Haskell was filed as a townsite in March 1887, but no improvements or attempts toward the establishing of a town were made at that place.
+Haskell was filed as a townsite in March, 1887, but no improvements or attempts toward establishing a town were made at this site.

 The first store building erected in this new town was built by John Mulford, and Mr. Kincaid of Kincaid opened the first store, general merchandise, in this building.
 Van Sharp conducted this store for Mr. Kincaid and Dale Gear, of baseball fame, was a clerk.
-Olds & Comine erected the present bank building and conducted a general merchandise store there previous to the bank’s occupancy.
+Olds and Comine erected the bank building and had a general merchandise store until the bank’s occupancy.
 Not only was there the general merchandise store they also had a blacksmith shop, livery stable, a church and a school.
 The last general store in Bush City closed in 1975.

 In 1888 the post office at Haskell was moved to Bush City to be on the railroad.
 Dave Huggins became the new postmaster in town.
 It retained the name of Haskell until sometime between 1920-1922 when the name was changed to Bush City post office.
 Mail designated for the Haskell post office at Bush City was often confused with the mail for Haskell, Kansas, the Indian School settlement just outside of Lawrence, Kansas.

 The First Baptist Church was organized in June, 1889.
 It was first located in Minkler School two miles south of Bush City.
 It was moved to Bush City into a new building completed in 1894.
 The church closed in April, 1981.